BumbleBee0819/Psychophysical-Experiment_Paired-Comparison/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-# Psychophysical Experiment: Paired Comparison
+# In-lab Psychophysics Experiment: Paired Comparison
 This folder contains the codes for conducting the paired comparison experiment and analyzing the data.
 We used these codes in our paper [Perceptual constancy of mechanical properties of cloth under variation of external forces
 ](https://dl.acm.org/citation.cfm?id=2931016).
 Codes in this repository are supposed to work as a template such that the codes should work for all paired comparison experiments with little modifications.
 See the project page [here](https://sites.google.com/site/wenyanbi0819/website-builder/sap16?authuser=0).